junxit/us-congress-bills-116/metadata.md

 - 2020-05-26 — Introduced in House
 - 2020-05-26 — Referred to the Committee on Small Business, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2020-05-26 — Referred to the Committee on Small Business, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2020-05-28 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2020-05-28 — Considered as unfinished business. (consideration: CR H2339-2340)
+- 2020-05-28 — Considered under suspension of the rules. (consideration: CR H2332-2338)
+- 2020-05-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+7010.
+- 2020-05-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-05-28 — Ms. Velazquez moved to suspend the rules and pass the bill, as amended.
+- 2020-05-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 1 (Roll no. 114). (text: CR H2332-2333)
+- 2020-05-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 417 - 1 (Roll no. 114).(text: CR H2332-2333)